What Do Cochlear Implants And Hearing Aids Sound Like? - Science Friday

 About Ariel Zych@arieloquent

-Ariel Zych is Science Friday’s education manager.
+Ariel Zych is Science Friday’s education director.
 She is a former teacher and scientist who spends her free time making food, watching arthropods, and being outside.

 -

-Note: This article was revised 4/21/2017 to correctly indicate that the filters that have been applied to the hearing aid simulations are low pass filters, which remove all frequencies above the indicated frequency, not below.